BBBase-EHeresy/PPPub/docs/scenarios/armies_of_the_hobbit.md

 **"I said drop him!" --** *The Dwarves have rushed to the aid of their burglar, and must now fight to rescue him.*

 At the end of the Good player's first Move phase, roll a D6 for each member of Thorin's Company not on the board.
-On a 3+, they enter the board from the point that Kíli was deployed.
+On a 3+, they enter the board from the point that KÃ­li was deployed.
 Any Dwarves that do not arrive will enter from the same point at the end of the Good player's second Move phase.

 **A Burrahobbit? --** *The Trolls are somewhat confused by Bilbo's sudden appearance, and would much rather find more to make a pie than simply scoff the Hobbit.*